mykolaharmash/promised-models/README.md

 #### inherit `Collection.inherit(properties, [classPorperties])`

 Creates you own collection class by extending Collection.
 You should define `modelType` property - constructor which will be used for new models.
+Models that are used in collections should have declared id attribute, to make getId and related methods to work correctly.

 ```js
 var MyCollection = Collection.inherit({